Updated May 05, 2026 — Windows 11 24H2 & Windows 10 22H2 Verified

 Why are my headphones suddenly not detected after a Windows 11 update?

-Windows 11 updates — especially 24H2 — regularly replace your PC manufacturer's Realtek or Intel audio driver with Microsoft's generic version, which strips out the headphone jack detection logic.
+Windows 11 updates — especially 24H2 — regularly replace your PC manufacturer's Realtek, IDT, or Intel audio driver with Microsoft's generic version, which strips out the headphone jack detection logic.
 The fix is to reinstall the OEM audio driver from your laptop maker's support site (Dell, HP, Lenovo, ASUS, etc.).
 Also check if audio enhancements were enabled by the update, which can conflict with headphone detection — disable them in the Enhancements tab of your device Properties in Sound Settings.

 How do I get Windows 10 to detect headphones that work fine on my phone?